Highlights of the Automotive Trends Report

-- All vehicle types are at record low CO2 emissions; however, market shifts away from cars and towards sport utility vehicles (SUVs) and pickups have offset some of the fleetwide benefits
+- The four largest vehicle types are at record low CO2 emissions; however, long term market shifts away from cars and towards sport utility vehicles (SUVs) have offset some of the fleetwide benefits

 - Average new vehicle fuel economy, horsepower, weight, and footprint are all at record highs

 - Most manufacturers have improved CO2 emissions and fuel economy over the last 5 years

 - Manufacturers continue to use a wide array of advanced technologies

-- The overall industry used credits to maintain compliance, and there remains a large bank of credits for future years
+- The overall industry generated credits, adding to a large bank of credits for future years

-In model year 2021, the average estimated real-world CO2 emission rate for all new vehicles fell by 2 g/mi to 347 g/mi, the lowest ever measured.
-Real-world fuel economy remained at a record high 26.0 mpg.
+In model year 2022, the average estimated real-world CO2 emission rate for all new vehicles fell by 10 g/mi to 337 g/mi, the lowest ever measured.
+Real-world fuel economy increased by 0.6 mpg to a record high 26.0 mpg.
 This is the largest single year improvement in CO2 emission rates and fuel economy in nine years.

-Since model year 2004, CO2 emissions have decreased 25%, or 114 g/mi, and fuel economy has increased 32%, or 6.1 mpg.
-Over that time, CO2 emissions have improved in fourteen of seventeen years.
+Since model year 2004, CO2 emissions have decreased 27%, or 123 g/mi, and fuel economy has increased 35%, or 6.7 mpg.
+Over that time, CO2 emissions have improved in fifteen of eighteen years.
 The trends in CO2 emissions and fuel economy since 1975 are shown in Figure ES-1.

-Preliminary data suggest that CO2 emissions and fuel economy in model year 2022 will improve from the levels achieved in 2021.
+Preliminary data suggest that CO2 emissions and fuel economy in model year 2023 will improve from 2022.
 These data are shown in Figure ES-1 as a dot because the values are based on manufacturer projections rather than final data.

 Figure ES-1.
 Estimated Real-World Fuel Economy and CO2 Emissions

-2. All vehicle types are at record low CO2 emissions; however, market shifts away from cars and towards sport utility vehicles (SUVs) and pickups have offset some of the fleetwide benefits
+2. The four largest vehicle types are at record low CO2 emissions; however, long term market shifts away from cars and towards sport utility vehicles (SUVs) have offset some of the fleetwide benefits